Message from the Director

 Over the past 18 years, the South Carolina Rural Health Research Center, directed by Dr. Janice C. Probst from the Department of Health Services Policy and Management, has taken a key leadership role within the school on health disparities-related research initiatives.
 Nationally known for their work in both rural and minority health research, the Center relaunched in fall of 2018 as the Rural and Minority Health Research Center under the leadership of Dr. Jan Eberth (Director) from the Department of Epidemiology and Biostatistics and Dr. Elizabeth Crouch (Deputy Director) from the Department of Health Services Policy and Management.

-The Rural and Minority Health Research Center's mission is to illuminate and address the problems experienced by rural and minority populations in order to guide research, policy and related advocacy.
+The Rural and Minority Health Research Center's mission is to illuminate and address the health and social inequities experienced by rural and minority populations to promote the health of all through policy-relevant research and advocacy .

 The Rural and Minority Health Research Center receives funding from a variety of federal, state, and local grants and contracts including a cooperative agreement with the Federal Office of Rural Health Policy.